Introduction: The Microwave: a Color 3D Scanner for Small Objects

 Have you ever wanted to 3D scan a stuffed animal, or a little ceramic dinosaur, or perhaps an owl whistle?
 You know, to contribute to the volumetric digital repository of civilization.
 Well, I have good news for you - all you need is a lightbox, a cheap turntable display, a big sheet of white paper, and a phone (with camera).
 Or you could use an old microwave.

-Background: I was trying to 3D scan a small ceramic owl whistle* and found out that my favorite 3D scanning rig for people and scenes (the Primesense Carmine 1.09 with Skanect) couldn't do it - the whistle was too small.
-So I did a quick search online and to my surprise, there was nothing on the market for under $1000 that could make high quality color 3D scans of objects smaller than a basketball.
-I shrugged and decided to drown my disappointment with some Orville Redenbacher's popcorn.
-And then it hit me.
+Background: A few years ago I was trying to 3D scan a small ceramic owl whistle* and found out that my favorite 3D scanning rig for people and scenes (the Primesense Carmine 1.09 with Skanect) couldn't do it - the whistle was too small.

 This is how to make your own Microwave -- a color 3D scanner for digitizing the small things in your life.